-Consultant Engineer: Electrical Chemical Biological Process Control Operations Research Policy Manufacturing
+Engineer Electrical Chemical Biological Process Control Applied Math Operations Research

 Areas of experience include chemical and biological processes and computer control, low frequency and microwave electronics, research policy and strategy, capital investment and financial planning, market and economic systems.
 He enjoys the challenge of grasping new technology and taking on problems that span science and business.
 At home on both sides of the Atlantic, he can work independently, as part of a team or as a team leader.